Creating and Downloading an Arbitrary Waveform to a Function Generator

 Define waveform parameters

 We will create an arbitrary waveform that consists of three different waveforms.
 Each waveform's properties, including the amplitude and frequency,will be set in the section below.
-For each waveform, the amplitude is in volts, while the frequency in Hz.
+For each waveform, the amplitude is in volts, while the frequency is in Hz.

 When generating signals for a function generator it is important to ensure continuity in the time domain so as to not introduce unintended spectral content in the signal, especially if the waveform is going to be played back repeatedly.
 To ensure continuity you can define the time vector such that it contains an integral number of cycles of each of the three tones that will compose the synthesized waveform.